 Is it better than a Zojirushi or Cuckoo rice cooker?

-The “better” choice often depends on your specific needs and budget.
+The “better” choice depends on specific needs and budget.
 The Tiger rice cooker at Costco offers excellent value and consistent performance, especially for white rice, and is highly reliable.
 Zojirushi models are often considered top-tier, sometimes offering more advanced features or specialized cooking for specific rice types but at a higher price.
 Cuckoo also provides strong competition, often with fully removable lids for easier cleaning.
 For most everyday users, the Tiger offers a fantastic balance of features, quality, and price.

 Conclusion